- 01Spain's coastal properties yield 4-6% — beating Portugal in several secondary markets

 Where the Yields Are: Valencia, Malaga, Barcelona

-So the play: Valencia for yield, Malaga for STR upside, Barcelona for liquidity and prestige.
+Valencia for yield.
+Malaga for STR upside.
+Barcelona for liquidity and prestige.
 Pick your priority.

 Spain's Golden Visa Under Pressure

-One more thing: Spain doesn't do a 1031 exchange.
-You're selling a US property to buy in Spain?
-That's a taxable event.
+Spain also doesn't recognize a 1031 exchange.
+Selling a US property to buy in Spain is a taxable event.
 Plan the exit before you fund the entry.

 Tax Situation: IBI, Wealth Tax, and Regional Surprises